-If you are caring for an aging parent, a disabled adult child, or a spouse in Ohio, you can be paid for that care under at least one of six 2026 pathways.
+If you are caring for an aging parent, a disabled adult child, or a spouse in Ohio, you can become a paid family caregiver under at least one of six 2026 pathways.
+Becoming an Ohio paid family caregiver is legitimate and legal; the question is which program fits your family.
 Which pathway depends on the care recipient's age, dual-eligible status, county of residence, military service, and whether you are a spouse.
 Ohio in 2026 is also the most operationally disrupted state in the country for paid family caregiving, because Next Generation MyCare launched on January 1, 2026 in 29 counties and rolls out statewide through August 1, 2026.
 The waiver your family member is enrolled in this year is changing for many dual-eligibles, and the paid-caregiver mechanics travel with the waiver.

 The Short Version